Shoresh613/Python-Mikael-Folkesson/Explorations/LLMs/results.md

 ## GPT-Neo 1.3B
 * Runs twice as slow as GPT2, also not on the GPU.
 And, unfortunately, also complete imbecil.
 Needs further fine-tuning.

+## ImageToTextGPT2
+* Not at all as descriptive as I would need.